Permanence properties of verbal products and verbal wreath products of groups: Restricted verbal wreath products of groups

-We start this section by recalling the definition of the restricted verbal wreath product.
+We start this section by recalling the definition of the restricted verbal wreath product between two groups.
 As it was already explained in the introduction, this notion was first introduced by Shmelkin in \cite{MR0193131}.

 Let $G$ and $H$ be countable groups.
 Let $W\subseteq F_{\infty}$ be a set of words.
 Let $\mathcal F:=\COMM_{H} G$ be the free product of $|H|$-many copies of $G$.
 There is an action $H \stackrel{\alpha}{\curvearrowright} \mathcal F$, given by permuting the copies of $G$, that is, if $(g)_{h_1}$ denotes the element $g$ in the copy $h_1$ of $G$ in $\mathcal F$, then $\alpha_h((g)_{h_1})= (g)_{hh_1}$.